XSNOW(6) User Commands XSNOW(6)

 $HOME/xsnow/pixmaps/santa<n>.xpm

-of them) for displaying Santa.
-The format must be xpm (X PixMap)
+displaying Santa.
+The format must be xpm (X PixMap) format, see

 NOTE: To show: activate the first Santa in the menu.